Streamlined Computing for Variational Inference with Higher Level Random Effects: Illustration for Data From a Large Longitudinal Perinatal Study

 } The height-for-age z-score is a World Health Organization standardized measure for the height of children after accounting for age.
 In the Bayesian analysis involving fitting (\ref{eq:CPPmodel}) with priors (\ref{eq:CPPpriors}) we divided the $y$ and $x_1$ data by the respective sample standard deviations for each variable.
 We then convert to the original units for the reporting of results.

 Model (\ref{eq:CPPmodel}) is an extension of the common random intercepts and slopes model to quad\-ratic fitting, and allows each infant to have his or her own parabola for the effect of age on height-for-age z-score.
 Figure \ref{fig:CPPanaAgeFits} shows the fits for 96 randomly chosen infants.
-It is apparant from Figure \ref{fig:CPPanaAgeFits} that the curvature in the age effects warrants the extension to random quadratics.
+It is apparent from Figure \ref{fig:CPPanaAgeFits} that the curvature in the age effects warrants the extension to random quadratics.

 In Figure \ref{fig:CPPeffects} we summarize the approximate Bayesian inference for $\beta_3,\ldots,\beta_7$ via 95\% credible intervals.
-The results for Markov chain Monte Carlo-based analysis using the \textsf{R} language (R Core Team, 2018) package \textsf{rstan} (Stan Development Team, 2018) are also shown.
+The results for Markov chain Monte Carlo-based analysis using \textsf{rstan} , the \textsf{R} (R Core Team, 2020) interface to the \textsf{Stan} language (Stan Development Team, 2019), are also shown.
 The number of mean field variational Bayes iterations is 100 and the Markov chain Monte Carlo results are based on a warmup sample of size $1,000$ and a retained sample of size $1,000$.

 It is apparent from Figure \ref{fig:CPPeffects} that streamlined mean field variational Bayes and Markov chain Monte Carlo deliver very similar inference for the effects of the binary predictors.
-There are pronounced negative effects due to ethnicity and maternal smoking and a pronounced positive effect due to pre-natal care.
-Even though the approximate inference is similiar there is a huge difference in computational time.
-The analyses were run on a \texttt{MacBook Air} laptop with a 2.2 gigahertz processor and 8 gigabytes of random access memory.
-The Markov chain Monte Carlo fits required about 36 hours whilst the streamlined variational results took just 24 seconds.
+As explained in Section 3.1 of Menictas \myand Wand (2013), mean field variational Bayes tends to be very accurate for Gaussian response models of the type being used in this example and the mild product restriction (\ref{eq:producRestrict}).
+However, such high accuracy is not manifest in general.
+Ignorance of important posterior dependencies via mean field restrictions often lead to credible intervals being too small (e.g. Wang \myand Titterington, 2005).
+In Figure \ref{fig:CPPeffects} there are pronounced negative effects due to ethnicity and maternal smoking and a pronounced positive effect due to pre-natal care.